Lehman Brothers: Barclays acquisition

 On September 16, 2008, Barclays PLC announced that they would acquire a "stripped clean" portion of Lehman for $1.75 billion, including most of Lehman's North America operations.
-On September 20, 2008, a revised version of the deal, a $1.35 billion (£700 million) plan for Barclays to acquire the core business of Lehman (mainly its $960-million headquarters, a 38-story office building in Midtown Manhattan, with responsibility for 9,000 former employees), was approved.
-Manhattan court bankruptcy Judge James Peck, after a 7-hour hearing, ruled: "I have to approve this transaction because it is the only available transaction.
+On September 20, 2008, a revised version of the deal, a $1.35 billion (£700 million) plan for Barclays to acquire the core business of Lehman (mainly its $960-million headquarters, a 38-story office building at 745 Seventh Avenue in Midtown Manhattan, with responsibility for 9,000 former employees), was approved.
+After a 7-hour hearing, U.S. bankruptcy judge James Peck ruled: "I have to approve this transaction because it is the only available transaction.
 Lehman Brothers became a victim, in effect the only true icon to fall in a tsunami that has befallen the credit markets.
 This is the most momentous bankruptcy hearing I've ever sat through.
 It can never be deemed precedent for future cases.
 It's hard for me to imagine a similar emergency."

 Luc Despins, then a partner at Milbank, Tweed, Hadley & McCloy, the creditors committee counsel, said: "The reason we're not objecting is really based on the lack of a viable alternative.
 We did not support the transaction because there had not been enough time to properly review it."
 In the amended agreement, Barclays would absorb $47.4 billion in securities and assume $45.5 billion in trading liabilities.
 Lehman's attorney Harvey R. Miller of Weil, Gotshal & Manges, said "the purchase price for the real estate components of the deal would be $1.29 billion, including $960 million for Lehman's New York headquarters and $330 million for two New Jersey data centers.
 Lehman's original estimate valued its headquarters at $1.02 billion but an appraisal from CB Richard Ellis this week valued it at $900 million."
 Barclays were not to acquire Lehman's Eagle Energy unit, but to have entities known as Lehman Brothers Canada Inc, Lehman Brothers Sudamerica, Lehman Brothers Uruguay and its Private Investment Management business for high-net-worth individuals.
 Finally, Lehman would retain $20 billion of securities assets in Lehman Brothers Inc that are not being transferred to Barclays.
 Barclays acquired a potential liability of $2.5 billion to be paid as severance, if it chooses not to retain some Lehman employees beyond the guaranteed 90 days.